Sarijen/ST7567-C-driver-for-RP2040/examples/README.md

 `Recommended values: RR = 4, EV = 31.`

 ### void lcd_clear_screen()
 Fills the entire display with 0s, does NOT touch the framebuffer.

 ### void lcd_clear_buffer()
-Fills the entire buffer with 0s.
+Fills the entire framebuffer with 0s.

 ### void lcd_display()
-Sends the entire buffer to the display AKA "Refreshes it" The stuff you drew will never be displayed until you call this function!!!
+Sends the entire framebuffer to the display - "Refreshes it" The stuff you drew will never be displayed until you call this function!!!

 ## Graphics

 > Note that "draw" functions only writes pixels to the buffer, you always have to call lcd_display() to actually see what you drew.

-> `uint8_t value` in draw functions represent "color" to draw.
-0 = white ("erases pixels"), anything other = black ("draws pixels").
+> `value parameter` in draw functions represent "color" to draw.
+0 = white ("erase pixel"), anything other = black ("draw pixel").

 ### void lcd_draw_pixel(uint8_t x, uint8_t y, uint8_t value)
-Draws a single pixel at `x` `y` to the buffer.
+Draws a single pixel at `x` `y` to the framebuffer.

 ### void lcd_draw_line(uint8_t x1, uint8_t y1, uint8_t x2, uint8_t y2, uint8_t value)
 Draws a line from `x1 y1` to `x2 y2`, works in all 4 quadrants, uses Bresenham's algorithm